yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 1. In the Azure portal, open the **ContosoRG1** resource group.
 Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimary**.
 Select the **Overview** tab and copy the DNS name to the clipboard, and navigate to it in a different browser tab.

 2. The Contoso application is shown.
-Select **Current Policy Offerings** to view the policy list - this shows the database is accessbile.
-As an additional check, edit an existing policy and save your changse, to show that the database is writable.
+Select **Current Policy Offerings** to view the policy list - this shows the database is accessibile.
+As an additional check, edit an existing policy and save your changes, to show that the database is writable.

 3. Open an Azure Bastion session with **SQLVM1** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM1** using Windows Authentication.
 Locate the BCDRAOG availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM1** as the primary replica.